 The term ‘probiotics’ comes from pro and biota, which means ‘for life’.
-They are live bacteria and yeasts which provides health benefits by improving the gut flora and maintain the functionality of the digestive system.
+They are live bacteria and yeasts which provide health benefits by improving the gut flora and maintaining the functionality of the digestive system.
 Probiotics came into light when the Nobel Laureate Elie Metchnikoff claimed that Bulgarian peasants lived longer because of their lifestyle and eating patterns which includes yoghurt.

 Many bacteria and yeast are classified as probiotics such as Lactobacillus, Bifidobacterium, and Saccharomyces bouraldi.
-Probiotic therapy works in the treatment of various gastric disorders and also prevents and treat several infections like urinary and vaginal infections in women.
-Probiotics also treat some common conditions like irritable bowel movement, inflammatory bowel disease, diarrhoea (caused by antibiotics, viruses, bacteria, and parasites).
+Probiotic therapy works in the treatment of various gastric disorders and also prevents and treats several infections like urinary and vaginal infections in women.
+Probiotics also treat some common conditions like irritable bowel movements, inflammatory bowel disease, and diarrhoea (caused by antibiotics, viruses, bacteria, and parasites).

 The concept of ‘prebiotic’ was introduced by Gibson and Roberfroid in 1995.
-Prebiotics are generally equated with the dietary fibres.
-Prebiotics are non-digestible food that provides benefits to the human by stimulating the growth and activity of good colon bacteria.
-Prebiotics include complex carbohydrates (fructo-oligosaccharides such as inulin and galacto-oligosaccharides) which help in the lowering of blood glucose level in the body.
+Prebiotics are generally equated with dietary fibres.
+Prebiotics are non-digestible food that provides benefits to human by stimulating the growth and activity of good colon bacteria.
+Prebiotics include complex carbohydrates (fructo-oligosaccharides such as inulin and galacto-oligosaccharides) which help in the lowering of blood glucose levels in the body.

 Prebiotics and probiotics both sound similar, so they can sometimes be confused with each other.
-Probiotics are live bacteria and micro-organisms found throughout the body, which feed on prebiotics (insoluble fibres).
+Meanwhile, female probiotics are live bacteria and microorganisms found throughout the female body, which feed on prebiotics (insoluble fibres).